lswatson16/travel-tracker/README.md

     - Go to `http://localhost:8080/`
     - Enter `control + c` in your terminal to stop the server at any time.

-Back-end server
+**Back-end server**
   - In a separate directory on your local machine, clone down this [back-end server](https://github.com/turingschool-examples/travel-tracker-api) using command `git clone`
+  - Open a seprate terminal tab and `cd` into the directory `cd travel-tracker-api`
+  - Run `npm start` to start up the back-end server
+    - You should see a similar message in the terminal:
+    ```
+    [nodemon] starting node server.js
+    Travel Tracker API is now running on http://localhost:3001 !
+    ```
-    - In a separate terminal tab, run the back-end API each time you run the client-side server.
+    - Run the back-end API each time you run the client-side server.
-    - Running on `localhost:3001`
     - Enter `control + c` in your terminal to stop the server at any time.

 ### Build Your Own Travel Tracker